Homemade Diets for Dogs

 - Paleolithic Diet for Adult Dogs and Cats by Dr. Susan Wynn, veterinary nutritionist.
 This diet is high protein and low carb, and is complete and balanced for adult dogs.
 It is NOT complete and balanced for growth in puppies.

-- Cooked Diet Dog Food Recipe from Monica Segal's blog.
-This recipe provides a week's worth of meals for a dog weighing about 60 pounds.
-Small dogs eat more for their weight, so you'd feed about half as much to a dog weighing 25 pounds, about one-quarter this amount to a dog weighing 10 pounds, and about 1.5 times as much to a dog weighing 100 pounds.
-The amount of bone meal used is for Monica's own supplement that provides 667 mg calcium per teaspoon; adjust the amount if the brand you're using has more or less calcium per teaspoon.
+- Cooked Diet Dog Food Recipe Recipe provides a week's worth of meals for a dog weighing about 60 pounds.
+Note that the amount of bone meal used is for Monica's own supplement that provides 667 mg calcium per teaspoon; adjust the amount given in the recipe if the brand you're using has more or less calcium per teaspoon.

 - Petfinder Forum: See the second post for two recipes.